Az107/Cafetera/README.md

 ## Description

-This is a simple HTTP mock server, designed for mocking API endpoints for testing purposes.
+**Cafetera** (/kafeˈteɾa/) is a simple HTTP mock server made with [HTEAPOT](https://github.com/az107/hteapot), designed for mocking API endpoints for testing purposes.
 It allows you to define custom responses for different HTTP methods and routes through a TOML configuration file.

 Requirements
 - Rust